By Dr. Nicole Sundene

 Menopause Treatment History

-Different interventions from opium to acupuncture were used for the management of menopausal symptoms till 1942.
-Then Wyeth pharmaceutical introduced Premarin containing estrogen obtained from pregnant-mare urine for the treatment of menopause.
-And the sales of Premarin spiked until the 1970s reports, linking it with a high risk of breast cancer.
+Menopausal treatments from opium to acupuncture were used for the management of menopausal symptoms till 1942.
+Then Wyeth pharmaceutical introduced Premarin containing synthetic estrogen obtained from "Pregnant-Mare urine" for the treatment of menopause.
+Despite the fact collecting urine from pregnant mares trapped in stalls all day is animal abuse, the sales of Premarin spiked until the 1970s.
+Reports linking synthetic estrogen with a high risk of breast cancer.
 During that time, the formulation was modified with the addition of progestin to ensure safety and efficacy.
 But the 1984 National Institutes of Health assertion backed that estrogen is an effective agent for hot flashes, bone loss prevention, night sweat, and other menopausal symptoms.

 Moreover, by the 1990s, the American Heart Association, the American College of Physicians, and the American College of Obstetricians and Gynecologists recommended estrogen for both heart conditions and bone loss.
 As a result, estrogen use soared up again among menopausal women until the Women’s Health Initiative (WHI) in July 2002.
 The Women’s Health Initiative (WHI) conducted a study on around 17,000 postmenopausal women.
-The study revealed that the combination of estrogen and progestin increased the mortalities in postmenopausal women due to increased risk of blood clotting, heart attack, stroke, breast cancer, and ovarian cancer.
+The study revealed that the combination of estrogen and progestin increased death rate in postmenopausal women due to increased risk of blood clotting, heart attack, stroke, breast cancer, and ovarian cancer.
 This report changed the whole scenario of hormone replacement therapy for more extended periods.
 Later, multiple research studies confirmed the WHI reports and found a high incidence of heart conditions and cancer with hormone therapy.
 The risk of these morbidities is prevalent in women older than 60 years.
 Moreover, women who abruptly stopped the hormone therapy intervention also showed a significant risk of death or comorbidities.
 Thus, the prescription of hormone therapy depends on the patient medical condition, duration of therapy and previous history.
+In 2002 we had to call 100's of women to take them off of their Premarin and Prempro without bioidentical hormones as widely available at the time, most patients were transitioned to soy and black cohosh although we have seen advancements in Women's Health since then and have much better natural treatment options for menopause.

 Treatment of Menopause